 Figure 6.
 The sensitivity of Swift-XRT (black lines), and the expected number of serendipitous source expected per XRT field above this limit (red lines), as a function of exposure time.
-The solid lines correspond to the 50% completeness level, and the dashed lines the 90% completeness level.
+The solid lines correspond to the 50 per cent completeness level, and the dashed lines the 90 per cent completeness level.
 Note that the two y-axes do not correspond with each other, but are only related via the x-axis and plotted data.

-The green horizontal line shows the sensitivity limit of the RASS Voges et al. (1999), corresponding to 0.1 PSPC ct s-1 (converted to 0.3-10 keV flux assuming the canonical AGN spectrum described in the text), at which level the RASS covers 92% of the sky.
-The XMM slew survey 2-10 keV band limit is at a similar level (3×10-12 erg cm -2 s-1; Warwick, Saxton & Read 2012).
+The green horizontal line shows the sensitivity limit of the RASS (Voges et al. 1999), corresponding to 0.1 PSPC ct s-1 (converted to 0.3-10 keV flux assuming the canonical AGN spectrum described in the text), at which level the RASS covers 92 per cent of the sky.
+The XSS 2-10 keV band limit is at a similar level ( $3 \times 10^{-12}$ erg cm-2 s-1; Warwick et al. 2012).